-The table below identifies where the required information is provided on this report, enabling the reader to understand how the requirements and components of an SEA have been addressed through the Appraisal process.
+Table 1.1 below identifies where the required information is provided on this Report, enabling the reader to understand how the requirements and components of an SEA have been addressed through the appraisal process.
 Whilst the components of the Report are in compliance with the requirements of SA/SEA, the Report seeks to progress beyond normal practice, to relay to the reader the assumptions, practice and approach which forms the Appraisal process.